spkenv/spk/crates/spfs/docs/usage.md

 ## Temporary Filesystem Size

-The spfs runtime uses a temporary filesystem, which means that large sets of changes can run out of space because of RAM limitations.
+The spfs runtime uses a temporary, in-memory filesystem, which means that large sets of changes can run out of space because of RAM limitations.
 The size of this filesystem can be overridden using the `SPFS_FILESYSTEM_TMPFS_SIZE` variable (eg `SPFS_FILESYSTEM_TMPFS_SIZE=10G`).
 Note that specifying values close to or larger than the available memory on the system may cause deadlocks or system instability.